Mrs Vicky Bowyer - Chair of Governors/Parent Governor

 Currently I have one child at Castlechurch.
 My role as an `Inclusion Unit Manager` in a Stafford secondary school for the last 14 years means that I have vast experience of working with vulnerable children behaviourally, emotionally and with Special Needs.

 My role as Governor is very varied and extremely involved.
-I am the link governor for SEN, Maths and Pupil Premium.
-I work closely with the lead teachers in all these areas and have built strong relationships where we meet regularly (especially since Ofsted) discussing pupil progress, interventions and relevant issues that are important to ensuring that all pupils are meeting appropriate targets.
+I am the link governor for SEN, Maths, wellbeing and Pupil Premium.
+I work closely with the lead teachers in all these areas and have built strong relationships where we meet regularly, discussing pupil progress, interventions and relevant issues that are important to ensuring that all pupils are meeting appropriate targets.